ddimatos/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 Running on z/OS (NEW)
 ---------------------

-* Ansible requires a Python 3 interpreter to execute modules on the remote host, and checks for it at the ‘default’ path ``/usr/bin/python``.
+* Ansible requires a python interpreter to execute modules on the remote host, and checks for it at the ‘default’ path ``/usr/bin/python``.

-  On z/OS, the Python 3 interpreter (from `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`_) is often installed to a different path, typically something like: ``<path-to-python>/usr/lpp/cyp/v3r12/pyz``.
+  | On z/OS, the Python 3 interpreter (from `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`_) is often installed to a different path, typically something like:
+  | ``<path-to-python>/usr/lpp/cyp/v3r12/pyz``.

   The path to the python interpreter can be configured with the Ansible inventory variable ``ansible_python_interpreter``.
   For example: